diegoiast/lsp-client-demo-qt/README.md

   1. Hover is WIP, non reliable yet.
   1. Server gets reset (?) sometimes.
 2. Tested only on Linux, Windows will come soon.
-3. Forking clang is using QProcess.
-I want to remove this, as I assume not all users of LSP will be using Qt.
-4. macOS is not tested.
+3. macOS is not tested.
+Should work :)

 License MIT